SURGE-NeuroTech-Club/BCItoolkit/README.md

 *Modules/*: Each file should contain documentation on classes & functions
-- `brainflow_stream.py`: A custom class that simplifies usage of the brainflow library to connect and stream from any board supported by brainflow
+- `brainflow_stream.py`: A custom class that simplifies usage of the brainflow library to connect and stream from any board supported by brainflow.
-- `segmentation.py`: Creates time-based segments of data from the EEG stream for SSVEP processing
+  - Some added features: automatically finds the serial port with the attached dongle, simplifies streaming from multiple boards simultaneously, is designed to be compatible with all of [Brainflow's BoardShim attributes](https://brainflow.readthedocs.io/en/stable/UserAPI.html#brainflow-board-shim).
-- `brainflow_filtering.py/filtering.py`: These modules support several filtering methods for EEG data.
+- `filtering.py`: This module provides several filtering methods for EEG data using filters from the Scipy library.
-  - brainflow_filtering.py simplifies in-place usage of the brainflow libraries built-in filters
-- `ssvep_stim.py`: Creates customizable SSVEP stimuli and has a class to run them in a seperate process to reduce number of required scripts
+- `ssvep_stim.py`: Creates customizable SSVEP stimuli and has a class to run them in a separate process to reduce number of required scripts without blocking analysis execution.
+  - Functionality: provide intended flicker frequencies, optional names and locations.
+Produces flickering stimuli at frequency nearest to intended while being possible using the monitors refresh rate.
+Also returns the actual flicker (target) frequencies for classification purposes.
 - `classification.py`: Has 1 class (more to come) with several methods for classificaiton of SSVEP data
+- ~~`segmentation.py`: Creates time-based segments of data from the EEG stream for SSVEP processing~~
+  - *Deprecated* - Considering implementation into brainflow_stream module; can segment via time.sleep() before retrieving new data from the brainflow board buffer.

 Extras:
-    - `get_freqs.py`: Simple module that measures refresh rate and returns a dictionary of all possible frequencies the monitor can accurately display
+    - `get_freqs.py`: Simple function that measures a monitors average refresh rate and returns a dictionary of all possible frequencies the monitor can accurately display using the `ssvep_stim` module.
+(This isn't necessary since the ssvep_stim module automatically calculates and displays the closest possible flicker frequencies to those given)

+## Road-map:
+- [ ] Add (offline) visualization module
+  - Online 'Live' time-series visualization future goal (several existing libraries may be compatible)
+- [ ] Validate CCA/SSVEP Classification (and online BCI system)
+- [ ] Add documentation on existing documentation **[First Release]**
+- [ ] Add modules support ERP-based BCI
+  - `erp_stim` module for stimulus
+  - add SVM, LDA, other common classifiers to `classification` module

 ## Links/Reference